Tip: For a broader overview of Performance Test options and information on advanced options available in the UI, see Creating a Performance Test.

 - All the files in your account are downloaded to the remote servers at the beginning of each test.

 - Files from the original test configuration may be updated or deleted at any time.
 Doing so will not impact a test while it's running.

 Step 3: Calibrate Your Test

-Before running your test at load, you must first calibrate your test by following the full process outlined in our Calibrating a JMeter Test guide.
-This guide will walk you through configuring your test options and setting up overrides in preparation for running your JMeter Performance Test at full load.
+Before running your test at load, you must calibrate your test according to the Calibrating a JMeter Test guide.
+Configure your test options and set up overrides in preparation for running your JMeter Performance Test at full load.

 CAUTION!
-Take care not to skip this required step, because if you don't calibrate, you may very likely see your test fail, hang, or terminate early due to overloading the engine's available CPU or memory.
+Do not to skip this required step.
+If you do not calibrate, you may very likely see your test fail, hang, or terminate early due to overload of the engine available CPU or memory.